kushal2507/Orient_to_polaris/README.md

 * Functionality

-  Turtlebot loads itself to default position of 0,0,0 (Can be changed in simulation.launch file) and twists along yaw to orient itself to a pre-defined direction of Polaris.
+  Turtlebot loads itself to default position of 0,0,0 (Can be changed in simulation.launch file) and twists along yaw to orient itself to a pre-defined direction of Polaris using a simple proportional controller.